Dog Grooming Course Hands-On Practice included

-"Can a person really learn professional grooming by distance learning only?"
+"Can a person really learn professional grooming by

 This is the question I am most often asked, and one which you are probably asking yourself.
 (If you aren't, you probably should be!)